Incodi/Command-Line-Cake/README.md

 # Command-Line-Cake
-make a simple hypothetical cake with command line.
+Make a simple hypothetical cake with command line.

+In the given folder, cakedir, there are directions showing how to play the game.